LorenzoAlluminio/blockchain-based-identity-management/docs/story.md

 # User story

-- Anna is a student...
+- Anna is a student, she owns a Netflix subscription but doesn’t use it very often.
+Also she is a happy user of our service :)

 ```
        .